 Historic French Concession (Luwan or Huangpu)

 We awoke feeling refreshed from a good night’s sleep.
 It was early, but Shanghai was already wide awake.
 A taxi was waiting in front of the hotel to bring us down to the Former Shanghai French Concession.
 There we would be joining a Shanghai breakfast food tour to experience some of the flavors of the city.
 But first, we had some time to explore on our own.
 The Former French Concession in Shanghai is not known for having many historical buildings like Old Town.
 But, it is known for its many restaurants and high-end shopping scene.
+If you love historic towns and have a little more time on your hand, you may want to make the 1.5 hour trip to Tongli.
+This 1,100-year-old water town is a must-see thing to do near Shanghai.

 Pro tip: Locals in Shanghai do not use the term French Concession (Fazujie).
 Instead, the area is divided into two neighborhoods.
 The eastern end is called Luwan or Huangpu while the western end is called Xuhui.
 This is important to know when taking a taxi to get to the former French Concession from your hotel.